eldiestrogato/elearnio/README.md

     ```
     * DELETE /api/v1/talents/:id/study_lps/:id.json # To destroy study learning path by id and talent id

-- study_unit's endpoints (Courses of those learning paths that 've been given to talent)
+- Study_unit's endpoints (Courses of those learning paths that 've been given to talent)
     * GET /api/v1/study_units.json # JSON response with all study units
     * GET /api/v1/talents/:id/study_units/:id.json # JSON response with study unit of talent by id and talent id
     * POST /api/v1/talents/:id/study_units.json # To create a new study unit.
 Send in params course id and as option is it completed or not.
 Data scheme example of params: